Health

 Increased Daily Movement

 One of the biggest challenges for desk workers is meeting daily movement goals.
 Even if you hit the gym a few times a week, sitting for long stretches can negatively impact your health.
 With an under-desk treadmill, you can walk several miles throughout the day while working.
 Walking at 2 mph for just 2 hours a day can help you burn an extra 300–400 calories, depending on your weight and pace.
-Multiply that over a week, and you’ll see a significant difference in your overall activity level.
-That movement is also so good for your mental health.
-Movement is a great way to move stress through your body.
+Multiply that over a week, and you’ll see a significant difference in your overall activity level, and lots of long-term health benefits.

 Boosted Productivity and Focus

 It might sound counterintuitive, but walking while working can actually improve your focus.
-Moderate movement increases blood flow to the brain.
+Physical activity increases blood flow to the brain.
 I found that I feel more energized and productive when walking compared to sitting all day.
 And I feel better, so there’s that, too.

 Reduced Risk of Chronic Diseases

+Getting in daily movement is so important for your overall health.
 Numerous studies have shown that prolonged sitting is linked to an increased risk of chronic diseases like heart disease, diabetes, and certain cancers.
 My grandmother was diabetic and both of my maternal grandparents had heart problems.
 Walking, along with a healthy diet and lifestyle, can help lower these risks.
-I am now the age my grandfather was when he had his first heart attack, so adding walking into my daily routine has aligned with the ways I took control of my health this year.
+I am now the age my grandfather was when he had his first heart attack.
+Having an increased risk of heart disease has always made me nervous.
+Adding walking into my daily routine has aligned with the ways I took control of my health this year.

 Improved Mood and Mental Health